influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/built-in/inputs/from.md

 {{% note %}}
 #### Query remote InfluxDB data sources
-`from()` can retrieve data from remote InfluxDB 2.0 OSS and InfluxDB Cloud instances.
+Use `from()` to retrieve data from remote InfluxDB 2.0 OSS and InfluxDB Cloud instances.
 To query remote InfluxDB sources, include the [host](#host), [token](#token), and [org](#org) (or [orgID](#orgid)) parameters.